tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 5.0.1 =
+= 5.0.2 =
-*	This fix a fatal error on the checkout page if WooCommerce 2.6.14 and below is installed
+*	This fix an illegal string offset warnings when the plugin is newly installed

 == Screenshots ==